bleonheart/Lilia/documentation/docs/libraries/lia.playerinteract.md

 - **Category Management**: Automatic category creation and color assignment
 - **Memory Management**: Proper cleanup of UI elements and timers
 - **Network Optimization**: Efficient data synchronization using big table networking
+- **Action System Integration**: Automatic integration with Lilia's action system for time-based interactions
+- **Progress Indicators**: Built-in support for showing progress bars during time-consuming actions

+## Migration Notes

+If you're updating from an older version of the library:

+1. **New Fields**: The `timeToComplete` and `actionText` fields are optional and won't break existing code
+2. **Automatic Wrapping**: When both fields are provided, the `onRun` function is automatically wrapped with `client:setAction()`
+3. **Backward Compatibility**: All existing interactions and actions will continue to work without modification
+4. **Enhanced UX**: New fields provide better user experience for time-consuming actions